 Indigenous Cooking Internships

 The idea for this internship track came from one of our teens.
 In this track, interns learn the history of different foods, their relationships to traditional Lakota medicines and ceremonies, and their contemporary uses.
 They also get plenty of hands-on kitchen time, learning to make ceyaka tea, flat cedar tea, chokecherry juice, wojapi, chokecherry patties, dried buffalo meat, wasna, ba’ pa soup, squash flour, and more.
 They document their experiences in journals, and they create their own spirit dishes/smudge kits to conclude their internships.
 Download the Spring 2020 Indigenous Cooking Internship application.
+You can also submit your application online here.

 EXPLORE COKATA WICONI